 Therefore, the “risk” for an international medical insurance is much more limited here than for Hospitalization.
-If members decide to increase their medical consumption, then the ratio between Claims / Premiums will increase and could lead to an increase of premiums.
+If members decide to increase their medical consumption, then the ratio between Claims and Premiums will increase.
+And this could lead to an increase of premiums.

 Co-insurance and out of pocket on your international medical insurance

 Co-insurance is popular in many countries such as France, Belgium, Luxembourg… because it corresponds to the Social Security’s rules.
 Other tools are also used by the private Insurer and the Social Security’s such as deductible or overall limit (which are common in the USA or in Switzerland for example).

 Insurers consider that the insured pay more attention to medical costs when he/she pays part of them.
 This behavior has an important impact on the medical consumption and therefore on technical results and premiums.

 Premiums are attractive if the co-insurance is 10% or 20% for example and allows everyone to adjust benefits and budget according to his/her needs.

 In certain countries where medical expenses are high.
 Therefore, we do recommend to select “full reimbursement”.
 Because it could cost you a lot in case of serious and long injury.
 Otherwise, 90% or 80% for outpatient will give you access to a very good balance between benefits, services and premiums.